asyncapi/asyncapi-react/docs/configuration/config-modification.md

 - **expand?: Partial<ExpandConfig>**

-  This field contains configuration responsible for collapsing and expanding the example payloads.
+  This field contains configuration responsible for collapsing and expanding component sections.
   `messageExamples` field is set to `false` by default.

 - **parserOptions?: ParserOptions**